 Some communities consider only two idols in reverence to Isar-Gangaur.
 Originally, these idols were a mixture of ash and mud, but now this composition has been replaced by wood and clay, crafted by the local potters of the Matheran and Usta communities.
 Some deify the stones made of the ashes as Kachchi Gangaur.

-The Gangaur festival continues for sixteen days, however, a newly wedded girl is bound to observe the full course of eighteen days.
+The Gangaur festival in Rajasthan continues for sixteen days.
+However, a newly wedded girl is bound to observe the full course of eighteen days.

-During the course of the festival few ceremonious conventions are followed- to wake up early in the morning, getting ready and bring some Dubh (a kind of grass) for the puja, and a drawing of the idols is made on a paper and then the girls are supposed to put 16 small dots with KumKum as a depiction of the auspicious state of wifehood.
+During the festival, few ceremonious conventions are followed- to wake up early in the morning, getting ready and bring some Dubh (a kind of grass) for the puja.
+Idols are drawn on the paper and then the girls are supposed to put 16 small dots with KumKum as a depiction of the auspicious state of wifehood.

 If for instance, dubh is not available, one can devoutly water the seeds with a silver ring.